-Doña Ana County Court Records Search
+Doña Ana County Court Records

 NewMexicoCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewMexicoCourts.us are subject to the Terms of Service and Privacy Notice.

-Court records in New Mexico are maintained by the clerk of the court where a case was filed.
-For Doña Ana County district court cases, the Office of the Clerk at the Third Judicial District Court is the primary custodian.
-Residents and members of the public can search for case information through the statewide NM Case Lookup portal, which provides free access to docket data from all district, magistrate, and metropolitan courts.
-Registered users who need access to actual case documents can use re:SearchNM, a subscription-based tool built on the Odyssey case management system.
-In-person research is available at the courthouse in Las Cruces during business hours.
-NewMexicoCourts.us may also assist users in identifying publicly available court case information from across the state.
+Court records in New Mexico are kept by the clerk of the court where a case was filed.
+For Doña Ana County district court cases, that means the Office of the Clerk at the Third Judicial District Court.
+You can search case information through the statewide NM Case Lookup portal, which gives free access to docket data from all district, magistrate, and metropolitan courts.
+If you need to view actual case documents, re:SearchNM is a subscription-based tool built on the Odyssey case management system that provides that access statewide.
+In-person research is also available at the courthouse in Las Cruces during business hours.
+NewMexicoCourts.us may also help you find publicly available court case information from across the state.

 How to Look Up a Court Case in Doña Ana County?